 When in B-mode, the touch screen displays various image controls which help you to optimize your B-mode image.

-There are two pages of B-mode parameters.
 These settings are controlled by touching the control on the touch screen, or by turning the rotary knob directly below the touch screen.